wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 	urlpatterns = [
 		url(r'^$', views.index, name='index'),
+		url(r'^rango/', include('rango.urls')),
-    	url(r'^rango/', include('rango.urls')),   #maps any URLs with starting
+		# above maps any URLs starting
-		#with rango/ to be handled by
+		# with rango/ to be handled by
-		#the rango application
+		# the rango application
 		url(r'^admin/', admin.site.urls),
 	]

 You will see that the `urlpatterns` is a Python list, which is expected by the Django framework.
 The added mapping looks for URL strings that match the patterns `^rango/`.
 When a match is made the remainder of the url string is then passed onto and handled by `rango.urls` through the use of the  `include()` function from within `django.conf.urls`.

-Think of this as a chain that processors the
+Think of this as a chain that processes the
-URL string - as illustrated in [URL Chain figure](#fig-url-chain).
-In this chain, the domain is stripped out and the remainder of the url string (`rango/`) is passed on to tango\_with\_django project, where it finds a match and strips away `rango/` leaving and empty string to be passed on to the application `rango`.
+URL string - as illustrated in the [URL chain figure](#fig-url-chain).
+In this chain, the domain is stripped out and the remainder of the URL string (`rango/`) is passed on to `tango\_with\_django` project, where it finds a match and strips away `rango/`, leaving and empty string to be passed on to the application `rango`.

 Consequently, we need to create a new file called `urls.py` in the `rango` application directory, to handle the remaining URL string (and map the empty string to the `index` view):